Case Study: Context Interactions & Physics Faculty's Professional Development: Introduction

-As we can see from the above overview of the literature, studies have emphasized in many ways the importance of the interplay of contextual factors on instructors’ professional development.
-However, most research particularly on physics faculty and their development has only focused on the impact of particular programs or institutional structures on faculty’s development or how to effectively help faculty adopt particular research-based instructional strategies and not on the interactions of these multiple facets of the environment on faculty's development over time.
-This paper aims to contribute to filling this gap for physics faculty by focusing on how physics faculty negotiate the interactions between the different entities that influence their professional development.
-Through the case study of two physics instructors, we refocus the discussion on physics faculty professional development by taking a longitudinal faculty-centric approach, in which we highlight the myriad of ways they bring together all their experiences to develop their physics teaching in order to answer the research question, \textit{how is the growth of physics faculty moderated by their context?}
+As we can see from the above overviews of the literature, studies have emphasized the influence of contextual factors to instructors’ professional development in many ways.
+However, most research, particularly on physics faculty and their development, has focused on the impact of particular programs or institutional structures on faculty’s development or on how to effectively help faculty adopt particular research-based instructional strategies.
+Research has not significantly focused on the interactions of multiple facets of the environment on faculty's professional development over time.
+Looking at a context-laden trajectory provides an opportunity to view and discuss faculty's change more holistically.
+The literature has not extensively examined the subtleties of how context has a salient, complex and evolving role in moderating physics faculty's professional development; this paper aims to contribute to filling this gap.

+\textit{Note on terminology}: We acknowledge that the use and meaning of professional development and development in the literature and in relation to our work has ambiguity and may be source of confusion.
+The literature often uses the idea of professional development interchangeably to refer to specific interventions or to broader facets of professional growth of faculty \cite{ebert2011we,chasteen2020insights, olmstead2016assessing}.
+For clarity, in the rest of the paper, we use the term \textit{professional development programs} when discussing specific interventions and we simply use the term \textit{ professional development} to refer to all aspects of faculty's growth trajectory.
+Moreover, with the exception of Fig.\ref{fig:bellgilbertframework} which was taken from Bell and Gilbert's original work, we refer to the social development, personal development and professional development of the Bell and Gilbert's framework \cite{bell1994teacher} as the \textit{social domain}, \textit{personal domain} and \textit{professional domain}, respectively.